rohanssrao/meteor/README.md

 Meteor encodes secret messages into innocent-looking AI-generated text.
 The encoded messages are statistically indistinguishable from regular LLM outputs.

-An unofficial implementation of the ideas in the [original Meteor paper](https://eprint.iacr.org/2021/686) by Kaptchuk, Jois, Green, and Rubin.
+This is an unofficial implementation of the ideas in the [original Meteor paper](https://eprint.iacr.org/2021/686) by Kaptchuk, Jois, Green, and Rubin, adapted for a modern LLM.
 An explanation of Meteor can be found at this link: https://meteorfrom.space

 ## Usage